-OVERVIEW: This funder supports health research, education, and community service causes in and around Lubbock, Texas.
-Unsolicited grant applications are accepted from local groups.
+OVERVIEW: The South Plains Foundation supports health research, education, and community service causes in and around Lubbock, Texas.

 FUNDING AREAS: Health research, community service, education

-IP TAKE: SPF is a small foundation with limited funds, but it’s open to requests from Lubbock groups.
+IP TAKE: SPF is a small foundation with limited funds, but it is open to requests from Lubbock groups.
 Pitch an idea to improve the community, as this is the biggest topic of interest.